JustinSDK/dotSCAD/docs/lib2x-sf_square.md

 - `levels` : A list of numbers (0 ~ 255).
 - `thickness` : The thickness of the model.
 - `depth` : The depth of the image.
 Default to half of `thickness`.
 - `x_twist` : The number of twisted degrees along the x-axis.
+Default to 0.
 - `y_twist` : The number of twisted degrees along the y-axis.
+Default to 0.
 - `invert` :  Inverts height values of the image.
 Default to `false`.

 ## Examples